What is this thing called "my data" and why does seemingly everyone want to get hold of it?

 We want to exemplify that it is time to depart the age of "data capitalism" 8 and to create technologies and infrastructure that are transparent, open and oriented towards the common good

-At runtime, offen is just mediating exchange between users and operators.
+At runtime, Offen is just mediating exchange between users and operators.
 Usage data is collected in conformance to GDPR and with the concept of "Datensparsamkeit" 9 in mind.
-All user data is encrypted in the browser so that it can only be accessed by the users themselves or the matching operator.
-While being collected in the context of a website or application, neither operators nor third party scripts have any possibilty to access the usage data. offen itself doesn't have any way of decrypting, processing or even selling the gathered data at any point.
+All user data is encrypted in the browser so that it can only ever be accessed by the users themselves or the matching operator.
+While being collected in the context of a website or application, neither operators nor third party scripts have any possibility to access the usage data.
+Offen itself doesn't have any way of decrypting, processing or even selling the gathered data at any point.

-Developing and running offen can only work out when it is entirely free of any kind of economic constraints or goals and its only objective is contributing to the common good.
+Developing and running Offen can only work out when it is entirely free of any kind of economic constraints or goals and its only objective is contributing to the common good.
 Development of a prototype is reliant on public grants or similar funding sources.
-Long term operation of the software, just like its maintenance and continued development, is tied to resources granted by foundations or being donated by the public.
+Long term development and maintenance of the software is tied to resources granted by foundations or being donated by the public.

 Gegen Google-Spionage wehren https://www.computerbild.de/artikel/cb-Ratgeber-Kurse-Wissen-Was-weiss-Google-ueber-Sie-2799009.html ↩